Top 5 This Week

 Utilities and Energy Costs

-Virginia’s utility costs are moderate by East Coast standards — electricity from Dominion Energy (the dominant utility) averages 11–13 cents per kilowatt-hour, below New England rates but above the national average.
-Natural gas is widely available throughout the state’s urban and suburban areas at competitive rates.
-Most of Virginia does not require significant heating, though the Shenandoah Valley and the Southwest Virginia highlands do experience cold winters.
-Summer air conditioning is a meaningful expense in the state’s humid climate — July and August utility bills of $150–$250 monthly are typical for an average-sized home.
-Water and sewer costs in Richmond, Alexandria, and other older cities are higher than national averages due to aging infrastructure replacement programs; new-construction suburban communities in Fairfax and Loudoun Counties have more modern infrastructure with lower average rates.
+By East Coast standards, Virginia’s utility costs sit in the middle of the pack.
+Electricity from Dominion Energy, the dominant provider, runs roughly 16-18 cents per kilowatt-hour after the rate increases that took effect through 2025 and into 2026 – below New England but above the national average.
+Natural gas is widely available across the state’s urban and suburban areas at competitive rates.
+Heating demand is modest in most of Virginia, though the Shenandoah Valley and the Southwest Virginia highlands get genuinely cold winters.
+The bigger seasonal hit is summer air conditioning in the state’s humidity – a $150-$250 monthly bill in July and August is typical for an average-sized home.
+Water and sewer run higher than the national average in Richmond, Alexandria, and other older cities still paying down aging-infrastructure replacement; the newer suburban subdivisions in Fairfax and Loudoun Counties tend to bill less for the same service.

 Budgeting Practically for Virginia